 - Issue a refund via PayPal, which will result in your being charged by PayPal, and asking them to mail you a check for the full amount PLUS the PayPal refund fee (currently 40¢).

 If you choose not to accept PayPal, you may receive occasional complaints from participants who feel that your choice is an inconvenience or annoyance to them.
-Usually they simply don't understand that that accepting PayPal can have financial consequences for the organizer, as well as be the cause of time consuming problems.
+Usually they simply don't understand that accepting PayPal can have financial consequences for the organizer, as well as be the cause of time consuming problems.
 You may direct them to this page for more information.